BaaltRodrigo/baaltrodrigo/README.md

 # Rodrigo Pizarro - aka BaaltRodrigo 👾

-I'm Rodrigo from Chile.
+I'm Rodrigo, a judoka 🥋 from Chile.
 I create some APIs and Web Apps at my work using JavaScript, VUE and Laravel.
 I enjoy learning new stuff that improve my work.

-In charge of digital and technological evolution on [Facilita][facilita].
-A Chilean company that helps others to keep tracking of their employees and salaries.
+Currently in charge of digital and technological evolution on [Facilita][facilita].

-Trying to improve the ones around me with my work and my knowledge.
+Trying to help the ones around me and myself to be a better version of ourselves every day.

 ## Languages, Frameworks and related